Sign up to our Newsletter

 Focusing Too Much On Your Anecdote

-While including an anecdote in your story is an excellent idea, ensure you don’t simply retell a story without connecting it back to skills and values relevant to law school.
-Connect your anecdote to your law aspirations and highlight how your experiences have given you unique and valuable perspectives that you can bring to your legal career.
+While including an anecdote in your story is an excellent idea, ensure you don’t simply retell a story without connecting it to skills and values relevant to law school.
+Connect your anecdote to your legal aspirations and highlight how your experiences have given you unique and valuable perspectives that you can bring to your legal career.

 Humor